censorship-no/ceno-docs/user-manual/en/browser/install.md

 # Installing CENO

-The CENO Browser can be installed via the following means:
+CENO Browser can be installed via the following means:

 - [Google Play][ceno-gplay] (*CENO Browser* from *eQualitie*): the recommended source for most Android users.
 - [GitHub][ceno-gh]: for Android devices without Google Play.